-I nodded, let a moment of silence pass.
-I felt that Dr. Rodriguez wanted to tell me more, but was hesitating.
+I nodded and let a moment of silence pass.
+I felt that Dr. Rodriguez wanted to tell me more, but something was holding her back.
 I just needed to keep her talking until she made up her mind.
-“I used to know someone from Panama,” I said.
+“I used to know someone from Panama,” I said truthfully.
 “He was from Colon as well.
 He used to talk about the rain, the way it would come down so heavily that you couldn’t see five feet in front of you.
 You couldn’t even talk, he said, because the rain and thunder were so loud.”

-This was true.
-I’d met Yusuf Cruz in prison.
+I was talking about brother Yusuf Cruz, who I met in prison.
 He had already converted to Islam when I met him, in order – he said – to escape from the damnation he’d brought upon himself by participating in the idol worship and rituals of a religion called Santería.
-Before he became Muslim he was a drug kingpin, importing cocaine from South American and wholesaling it to middlemen up and down the Eastern seaboard of the U.S.
+Before he became Muslim he was a drug kingpin, importing cocaine from South America and wholesaling it to middlemen up and down the Eastern seaboard of the U.S.

-He loved to tell the story of how, after his initial arrest (and release on bail), he’d paid a santera or priestess to perform a protection ritual to keep him from going to prison.
+He once told me how, after his initial arrest (and release on bail), he’d paid a santera or priestess to perform a protection ritual to keep him from going to prison.
 With his wife watching, he sat naked in the outdoor jacuzzi at his palatial Miami home, a thunderstorm splitting the darkness and pouring sheets from the sky, as the santera killed a chicken and spilled the blood over Yusuf’s head and shoulders.
 The santera drank rum from the bottle and spat it in his face, calling out incantations in Lucumí, all while a tall, skeletal Dominican pounded on a conga drum and a teenage girl in a pink bikini danced herself into a trance until she fell to the wooden deck writhing.
 Lightning lit up the sky above them all, and thunder pealed like an admonition from Heaven.

 The ritual failed.
-Yusuf was given a forty year sentence.
+Yusuf was given a twenty year sentence.

 After becoming Muslim, Yusuf resolved to give up crime.
 His dream was to return to Panama and open a chain of internet cafes.
 He and I used to lift weights together and talk about Islam, and he taught me some Spanish as well.

 “Yes,” Dr. Rodriguez said, snapping me out of my reverie.
-“That is what it is like.
-Rain every day, and everything emerald green wherever you look.”
+“That is what it was like.
+Rain every day, and everything emerald green wherever you looked.”
 Her eyes were distant.

 Dr. Rodriguez stared at the doll for a second, then turned away and sat heavily on the sofa.
 I pulled up a chair and sat facing her.